JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 Note that instances of extensions cannot persist their state by implementing `PersistentStateComponent`.
 If your extension needs to have a persistent state, you need to define a separate service responsible for managing that state.

-### Implementing the PersistentStateComponent interface
+### Implementing the PersistentStateComponent Interface

 The implementation of `PersistentStateComponent` needs to be parameterized with the type of the state class.
 The state class can either be a separate JavaBean class, or the class implementing `PersistentStateComponent` itself.